Angel Witch: Debut album

-Break-ups and re-unions
+Break-ups and reunions

-Subsequent to the album's release, the band's structure began to fall apart.
-The sacking of Dave Hogg, and Kevin Riddles leaving the band to join Tytan, and despite Heybourne's attempts to continue Angel Witch with other musicians, the end of the band was declared and he joined Deep Machine.
+Subsequent to the album's release, the band fell apart.
+Dave Hogg was fired, and Kevin Riddles left the band to form Tytan.
+Despite Heybourne's attempts to continue Angel Witch with other musicians, the end of the band was declared and he joined Deep Machine.

-Angel Witch returned to activity on 1982, when Heybourne and two musicians from Deep Machine - namely vocalist Roger Marsden and drummer Ricky Bruce - left to assemble a new Angel Witch line-up together with bassist Jerry Cunningham.
+Angel Witch returned to activity in 1982, when Heybourne and two musicians from Deep Machine - namely vocalist Roger Marsden and drummer Ricky Bruce - left to assemble a new Angel Witch line-up together with bassist Jerry Cunningham.
 This line-up lasted a very short time, as Marsden's voice did not fit the style of the band very well.
 He was fired from the band and Heybourne assumed the vocals once more.

 By 1983, the band had ceased its activities, and Heybourne moved to Blind Fury.
 In 1984, Angel Witch was once more brought to life, this time with the help of bassist Peter Gordelier (ex-Marquis De Sade), singer Dave Tattum and with Dave Hogg returning to the drums.
 This line-up recorded the album Screamin' N' Bleedin'.
-Dave Hogg was sacked yet again.
+Dave Hogg was sacked again.
 He was replaced by Spencer Hollman.
 With the new drummer they recorded Frontal Assault, which deviated heavily from Angel Witch's previous albums, having many melodic elements.

 Dave Tattum was released the same year and for a few years Angel Witch played as a trio on sporadic live performances.
-In 1989, they recorded a new live album, entitled simply Live.
+In 1989, they recorded a live album, entitled simply Live.

 Creation of American group

-Heybourne decided that it was in the band's best interest to move to the United States, but the other members had no way of accomplishing that, having stable lives on their home country.
+Heybourne decided that it was in the band's best interest to move to the United States, but the other members had no way of accomplishing that, having stable lives in their home country.
 Thus, an American incarnation of Angel Witch was born.
 It was composed of Heybourne, bassist Jon Torres (Lȧȧz Rockit, Ulysses Siren), drummer Tom Hunting (Exodus) and guitarist Doug Piercy (Heathen, Anvil Chorus).
 This line-up functioned quite well, and soon the band had booked a fair number of shows throughout the US.
-However, it was found that Heybourne had some pending issues regarding immigration, and he was arrested one day before the first concert of the band.
-Without Heybourne, Angel Witch was soon dissolved.
+However, Heybourne had some pending issues regarding immigration, and he was arrested one day before the first concert of the band.
+Without Heybourne, Angel Witch was dissolved.